Professor Halpern teaches in the Department of Psychology as well as the Neuroscience Program.

 - Ph.D., Stanford

 Dr. Halpern studies cognitive processes such as memory and thinking, especially for nonverbal materials.
-Of particular interest to her is how musicians and nonmusicians understand and remember music.
-One recent project was an investigation of auditory imagery, or what is happening when you "hear a tune inside your head."
+Of particular interest to her is how musicians and nonmusicians understand, remember, and react to music.
+One special interest is auditory imagery, or what is happening when you "hear a tune inside your head."
 She has studied this using the traditional tools of experimental psychology, as well as with cognitive neuroscience techniques.
-She is also interested in how both normal aging and Alzheimer's disease affect how people learn and remember music.
+She is also interested in how both normal aging and Alzheimer's disease affect how people learn and remember music, as well as why some people are bad singers.